"SONG OF SITIDOS"

 North Carolina native Kristen Leigh's music blurs the lines between genres and styles, drawing from a diverse range of influences including folk, anti-folk, alternative, indie rock, hip hop, old-time, punk, classical, rock n roll, jazz, and the blues to produce unique, folk-based compositions with orchestral arrangements that are playful, provocative, and prophetic.
 Her emotionally honest lyrics explore themes like vulnerability, trauma, grief, courage, disillusionment, joy, defiant hope, and redemption.

 Kristen has been performing since the age of 16, when she first took the stage at Tate Street Coffeehouse in her hometown of Greensboro, NC.
 Since then, she has performed in hundreds of venues across the U.S., at festivals, dive bars, restaurants, auditoriums, street corners, theaters, churches, house shows, and memory care facilities.
-Kristen has performed on both radio and television, and her music career has taken her as far as Indonesia, where she spent a summer studying interreligious dialogue and gamelan music at Gadja Mada Univeristy in Jogjakarta, and ended up performing live on Indonesian television one evening with Sufi mystic Cak Nun and his gamelan orchestra.
+Kristen has performed on both radio and television, and her music career has taken her as far as Indonesia, where she spent a summer studying interreligious dialogue and gamelan music at Gadja Mada Univeristy in Jogjakarta, and performed on Indonesian television one evening with Sufi mystic Cak Nun and his gamelan orchestra.

 Kristen's live sets are uniquely captivating experiences that nearly always include some form of interactive audience participation.
 As a multi-instrumentalist, Kristen switches effortlessly between guitar, piano, ukelele, and banjo, and will often break out a fiddle or shruti box to provide the haunting drone for a Gaelic chant or an old primitive Baptist hymn.
 She is usually joined by a rotating ensemble of instrumentalists who help bring her songs to life by accompanying her on piano, strings, woodwinds, brass, accordion, harmonica, glockenspiel, and the occasional dancing chicken.